-- Repay your Loan Faster: You can pay more on your monthly payment if you have the ability to do so.
+- Repay your Loan Faster: You can pay more on your monthly payment if you can do so.
 It’ll help you to pay off the loan as fast as possible.
 Another way to do this is to make a down payment.
-This is in order to make the loan amount shorter.
+This is to make the loan amount shorter.
 You’ll also get a lower APR and interest rate.

 - Sell Your Car Privately: Selling your car privately will enable you to make more money than selling to a dealership.
 Although, you may have to handle the paperwork by yourself in this case.